dmoore5050/Beer-League/README.md

 -capture scores by week: working.

-*	On saving scores, Schedule and save scores modal update with MANUAL page refresh.
-Work in progress.

 -Win/Loss calculated automatically on score entry, standings update dynamically without manual refresh.

 -Standings sortable by column by manually clicking table head.

 ##WHAT ISN'T WORKING

-*	After saving a round of scores, you __need to manually refresh page__.
-Everything is saved properly, but schedule table and save scores modal will not be properly updated until the next manual page refresh.

 *	If you delete a team from the middle of the teams list, score assignments will be off.

-Just don't delete a team from middle of field.
+*	weekPop needs to work properly if week entered is not next in line

+*	Table bugs out when empty